Haskell Monorepo GitHub Actions (Part 3)

 the project itself.

-cache uses key
+The ~/.stack cache uses key

-, where
+${os}-stack-global-${hash1}-${hash2}, where

-is a hash of stack.yaml
+${hash1} is a hash of stack.yaml and

-is a hash of package.yml
+${hash2} is a hash of package.yml.
+If no exact

-matches are found, it searches for key ${os}-stack-global-
+matches are found, it searches for key ${os}-stack-global-.

 The hash captures any change to those files.
 This includes: